 ABOUT GASTROINTESTINAL (GI) AND MOTILITY DISORDERS

 GI and motility disorders are the most common digestive disorders in the general population.
 These disorders are classified by symptoms related to any combination of the following: motility disturbance, visceral hypersensitivity, altered mucosal and immune function, altered gut microbiota, and altered central nervous system (CNS) processing.
-Some examples of functional GI disorders are: dyspepsia, gastroparesis, irritable bowel syndrome (IBS), gastroesophageal reflux disease (GERD), bowel incontinence, cyclic vomiting syndrome, abdominal phrenic dyssynergia (APD), and pelvic floor dysfunction.
+Some examples of functional GI disorders are: dyspepsia, gastroparesis, irritable bowel syndrome (IBS), gastroesophageal reflux disease (GERD), bowel incontinence, and cyclic vomiting syndrome.
 The costs associated with these diseases range from $25-$30 billion annually; economic costs are also reflected in work absenteeism and lost productivity.

 NATIONAL INSTITUTES OF HEALTH